AkiAkiii/AkiAkiii/README.md

 - :mortar_board: I’m currently pursuing Master of Biostatistics & Data Science at @Weill Cornell Medicine
 - :penguin: I love coding and analysing using R, Python and SQL
 - 🧐 Interested in Causal Inference, Modeling, etc.
-- :sparkles: Hope to do something in healthcare field
+- :sparkles: Looking for a job in Healthcare / HealthTech field
-- 📫 Reach out me: yil4013@med.cornell.edu
+- 📫 Reach out to me: yil4013@med.cornell.edu